Genetics of Cancer

 What can cause genetic changes that result in cancer?

-These environmental exposures can cause DNA mutations by epigenetic modifications that can either silence tumor suppressor genes or enhance growth genes thus resulting in abnormal increase expression of growth genes.
-This can result in cancer as the cell’s function is not defective and may grow and divide at an abnormal rate.
+Environmental exposures can cause DNA mutations through epigenetic modifications that can either silence tumor suppressor genes or enhance growth genes, resulting in abnormal gene expression.
+This can lead to cancer as the cell’s function becomes abnormal, causing it to grow and divide at an abnormal rate.

-The build-up of cells can cause a tumor to form and it could increase the release of certain enzymes or hormones in the body above the homeostatic level.
-If the tumor is benign it can still be surgically removed, however, if a capillary system grows on the tumor it will become metastatic which means cancerous cells of a tumor is able to squeeze through the capillary wall and be transported to infect other parts of the body.
+The accumulation of cells can lead to the formation of a tumor and may result in an increase in the release of certain enzymes or hormones beyond the body’s homeostatic level.
+If the tumor is benign, it can still be removed through surgery.
+However, if a capillary system develops around the tumor, it can become metastatic, allowing cancerous cells to pass through the capillary wall and spread to other parts of the body.

 Genes associated with cancers